Do’s and Don’ts in India

 Temple Etiquette

-- Remove footwear before entry
+• Remove footwear before entering temple areas

 Greeting Styles & Behavior